Quantum-Enhanced LLM Efficient Fine Tuning: Methods

-We employ RY rotation angle encoding to reduce the number of encoding layers, thereby enhancing the training efficiency of the QNN and improving the scalability for real quantum hardware execution.
-By utilizing parameterized two-qubit gates CRZ (Controlled-Rotation-Z), we can adjust parameters to enhance the exploration of the state space.
+Based on the aforementioned MPO and quantum hybrid network, we construct the final QTHA, as shown in Fig.~\ref{fig:QTHA}.
+QTHA uses MPO to reduce the number of parameters in LoRA.
+Specifically, the input vector of LoRA is reshaped and fed into $\mathrm{MPO_A}$.
+The output from $\mathrm{MPO_A}$ is then processed by a classical multilayer perceptron ($\mathrm{MLP_A}$), which transforms it into a representation corresponding to the number of qubits in the subsequent QNN.
+Within the QNN, the input is first encoded using RY angles, followed by a variational quantum circuit.
+These operations leverage quantum superposition and entanglement to efficiently encode high-dimensional features.
+After performing Pauli-Z measurements on each qubit, a vector of the same length as the output of $\mathrm{MLP_A}$ is generated.
+The input for the next layer, $\mathrm{MLP_B}$, is computed as a weighted combination of the QNN output and the output from $\mathrm{MLP_A}$.
+Subsequently, $\mathrm{MLP_B}$ applies a linear transformation to this combined input, producing a vector that is then passed to $\mathrm{MPO_B}$ to generate the final output.
+All dimensions within this architecture can be configured as hyperparameters for flexibility and optimization.
+By using parameterized two-qubit gates CRZ (Controlled-Rotation-Z), we can adjust parameters to enhance the exploration of the state space.
 Our design adopts a block structure, where each block consists of continuous nearest-neighbor interactions and one non-local interaction.
 This modular approach supports performance enhancement through stacking multiple layers, yet achieves near-saturation of expressive power with fewer layers, thus reducing optimization complexity.
-This design is particularly well-suited for current quantum computing hardware.